 I’ve got to tell you, I am having an amazing time right now.
 I’ve had this idea and the words are positively spilling out of me.
-You know that feeling where you’re typing slightly faster than you can because you’re afraid that you’ll miss one of the words pouring into your mind from some rich,…continue reading on Medium…"If you feel like the whole world is against you, it’s your mind that’s against you."
+You know that feeling where you’re typing slightly faster than you can because you’re afraid that you’ll miss one of the words pouring into your mind from some rich,…continue reading on Medium…"Meditation isn’t an escape from life.
+It’s an encounter with it."

 Seth Godin on the gap between something of value being created, and that value being recognised by others.